-- In a medium saucepan, put 4 cups of water and taro and bring it to a boil.
-Lower the heat to medium and cook 20 minutes, or until skewer goes into taro smoothly.
+- In a medium saucepan, add the taro and 4 cups (960 ml) of water.
+Bring it to a boil.
+Lower the heat to medium and cook for 20 minutes, or until a skewer pierces the taro smoothly.

 - When the taro is ready, drain the water and mash it.
 You don’t have to mash everything liked mashed potatoes.
 It’s nice to leave some chunks.

-- Meanwhile, in a small/medium saucepan, bring another 2 cups of water to a boil.
-When boiling, add the tapioca and cook 6 minutes.
+- Meanwhile, in a small/medium saucepan, bring another 2 cups (480 ml) of water to a boil.
+When boiling, add ½ cup tiny tapioca balls and cook for 6 minutes.

 - After 6 minutes, turn off the heat and cover the pan.
-Let it sit for 10- 15 minutes, or until the pearls are translucent and you can no longer see the white center.
-When it's done, strain it in a colander and run water through it to prevent from overcooking.
+Let it sit for 10–15 minutes, or until the pearls are translucent and you can no longer see the white center.
+When it‘s done, strain it in a colander and run water through it to cool and prevent it from overcooking.

-- Add the coconut milk to the taro root and stir until blended.
+- Add 1 can coconut milk to the mashed taro and mix well.

-- Stir in the tapioca and sugar over medium heat until the sugar is dissolved.
+- Add 1 cup sugar and cook over medium heat until the sugar is completely dissolved.

 - Serve either warm or chilled.